Residence and Dining Regulations

 Healthy Living Conditions – Rooms must be kept clean and uncluttered to maintain a clear pathway for egress in the event of an emergency.
 Living conditions that could adversely affect residents’ health and safety are prohibited.
 When residence hall staff, residence hall occupants or other college staff determine that such conditions exist, residents must take immediate corrective action.

 Holiday Decorations - Use only materials that are labeled noncombustible, flame-restraint, or flame-retardant.
-Live Cedar or Balsam trees, wreaths, and garland are prohibited.
+Live trees, wreaths, and garlands are prohibited.
 Decorations must not block or obscure exits, passageways to exits or exit and emergency lights or signs.

 Lighting – Halogen lamps, which operate at high temperatures, pose a serious fire risk and are therefore prohibited in all residences.
 Newer lamps may have safety features which may make them acceptable for use.
 Contact the Office of Environmental, Health and Safety if there are questions about your lamp’s safety status.
-Unsafe lamps will be confiscated.
+Unsafe lamps are confiscated.
 Improperly used incandescent lamps are also safety hazards.
-Lamps taped to bed frames or covered with potentially combustible material (e.g. clothing, tapestries, fabric, paper, athletic gear) will be confiscated.
-Lamps with bulbs which exceed their recommended wattage will be confiscated or the bulbs will be removed.
+Lamps taped to bed frames or covered with potentially combustible material (e.g. clothing, tapestries, fabric, paper, athletic gear) are confiscated.
+Lamps with bulbs which exceed their recommended wattage are confiscated or the bulbs will be removed.
 Fines may be charged.

-Personal Items – Personal items must remain in student rooms in authorized storage areas.
-No decorations or personal items may be placed in hallways, other common spaces, or on the outside of the buildings.
+Personal Items – No decorations or personal items may be placed in hallways, other common spaces, or on the outside of the buildings.
 Items that are deemed hazardous to life safety will be removed regardless of their locations.
 If these items are found a second time they will be confiscated and a safety fine will be assessed.
-Students may retrieve confiscated items at the end of the semester by contacting Bates Environmental Health & Safety Department.
+Students may retrieve confiscated items at the end of the semester by contacting the Office of Environmental Health and Safety.

 Roofs – It is unsafe for students to be on roofs and therefore prohibited.